Category Archives: Binche Lace

 Finding this dress and pinafore made me so happy.
 I had long since thought the fall Liberty print dropped yoke dress was lost.
 As it turns out, I had forgotten that my friend Suzanne Sawko had made another pinafore to go over the dress for a Sew Beautiful photo shoot some time ago.
 Both garments were recently retrieved from the bottom of my antique blanket chest where specially sewn items are stored.

-The dress was originally made to go under the Little Fawn Pinafore, shown in the post of the same name in the Smocking category.
+The dress was originally made to go under the Little Fawn Pinafore.

 The picture lace pinafore shown above is made of a medium weight champagne Swiss batiste and edged with ivory lace tape and antique picture lace or AEsop’s Fables lace.
 It’s unique characteristics include the colored cordonnet that outlines a figure and is worked into the lace edge.
 It is an antique Binche lace, made some time prior to 1926, though the exact year is unknown.
 Continue reading